Skip to content

 Types of Grout Floats

-• Rubber Grout Floats: General-purpose floats for cement-based grout
+• Rubber Grout Floats: Standard grout floats designed for cement-based grout application and joint filling.

-• Epoxy Grout Floats: Designed with firmer rubber for epoxy grout application
+• Epoxy Grout Floats: Firm rubber floats designed for dense epoxy grout materials and controlled grout application.

-• Margin Floats: Smaller floats used for tight spaces, corners, and detailed work
+• Margin Floats: Smaller grout floats designed for corners, tight spaces, edges, and detailed grout work.

-• Soft vs. Hard Rubber Floats: Different densities available for varying grout types
+• Soft & Hard Rubber Floats: Different rubber densities designed for grout type, tile texture, and surface sensitivity.

 Selecting the Right Grout Float